MorpheusAIs/Docs/!KEYDOCS README FIRST!/FAQs.md

 **Where can I get support and ask questions?**
 Community members would love to assist you in [#tech-support](https://discord.com/channels/1151741790408429580/1183666837460897832) discord channel.

+> [!WARNING]
+> Beware of scams, anyone who message you with proposal to help is likely scammer.

 ---

 ## MOR TOKEN AND LIQUIDITY